-The interim unaudited condensed consolidated financial statements included herein have been prepared by PDF Solutions, Inc. (the "Company") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), including the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X. Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted.
+The interim unaudited condensed consolidated financial statements included herein have been prepared by PDF Solutions, Inc. (the "Company") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), including the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X. Certain information and footnote disclosures normally included in annual consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted.
 The interim unaudited condensed consolidated financial statements reflect, in the opinion of management, all adjustments necessary (consisting only of normal recurring adjustments) to present a fair statement of results for the interim periods presented.
 The operating results for any interim period are not necessarily indicative of the results that may be expected for other interim periods or the full fiscal year.
-The accompanying interim unaudited condensed consolidated financial statements and notes thereto in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 1, 2023.
+The accompanying interim unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 27, 2024.

-The interim unaudited condensed consolidated financial statements include the accounts of the Company and its whollyowned subsidiaries after the elimination of all intercompany balances and transactions.
+The interim unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries after the elimination of all intercompany balances and transactions.

-The accompanying interim unaudited condensed consolidated balance sheet as of December 31, 2022 has been derived from the audited consolidated financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.
+The accompanying interim unaudited condensed consolidated balance sheet as of December 31, 2023 has been derived from the audited consolidated financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.